KarlTDebiec/OOT3DHDTextGenerator/README.md

 include string A's 15 unique characters, and the second will include string A's 15 unique characters followed by string B's 16th through 20th characters.
-Thus, the text image of a string depends on the contents of the strings viewed previously, grossly increasing the number of potential text images.
-This is difficult to work around without modifying either the internals of the game or Citra, and limits the usefulness of the script for European languages.
-It is still fully functional for these languages, but the chance of encountering high resolution text is relatively slim.
+Thus, the text image of a string depends on the contents of the strings viewed previously, vastly increasing the number of potential text images.
+This is difficult to work around without modifying either the internals of the game or Citra, and limits the usefulness of the script for western localizations.
+It is still fully functional for these localizations, but in practice a relatively small portion of displayed text will be high resolution.
 I do not know if this limitation applies to the Japanese or Korean localizations.

-**Fortunately**, the Chinese localization, for which this script was originally intended, clears the text image between usages, making it viable to generate a high resolution text package for this language.
-This script is particularly useful for Chinese, as the original 16x16 pixel resolution obfuscates many complex characters.
-A simplified Chinese high resolution text package covering most of the game has been created and is available on the release page.
+**Fortunately**, the Chinese localization, for which this script was originally designed to be used, clears the text image between usages, making it viable to generate a high resolution text package for this language.
+This script is particularly useful for Chinese, as the original 16x16 pixel resolution is ill-suited for complex characters.
+A simplified Chinese high resolution text package covering most of the game text has been created and is available on the release page.
 The script may be run while playing the Chinese localization to capture any additional text missing from the package.

 ## Usage